1rfan555/Salesforce-Interview-Questions/README.md

 10.Which reports support dashboards
-ANS : 1.Tabular(supported in dashboard only if rows are limited (maximum 10)) – This is the simplest of reports and is suited to just showing lines of data and nothing else.
+ANS : 1.Tabular(supported in dashboard only if rows are limited (maximum 10)) – This is the simplest type of reports and is suited to just showing lines of data and nothing else.
 If you just want to show data with no preference to seeing totals, calulations or groups of data then this is the report for you just to keep it simple.
 It is also best to use this report type if you are planning to use it to export data.
 	  2.Summary(supported) – As soon as you click “Group by this field”, you will turn the report into a summary report.
 Summary reports are probably the most commonly used and are great for showing groups of data e.g. If you want to see your recent accounts opportunities they will be grouped by account and you can see each opportunity under the account.
 From then you can do calculations, you can see the total amount of sales under an account, you can see the maximum, minimum and also average amount.
 You can also sub group fields by dragging them under the initial group.
 	  3.Matrix(supported) – Matrix reports are very similar to Summary but they allow you to group by rows as well as columns to see different totals.
 Matrix reports aren’t commonly used unless you have to display lots of complex data.
 	  4.Joined Reports(supported) – Joined reports allow you to create two separate reports so that you can compare data.
 Again not most commonly used.